 Can cow killer ants really kill a cow?
 Or a horse?
-OR ME???
+OR A HUMAN?

 NO. But in a vain attempt to keep you reading, I’ll explain what they really are and how they developed such a name.

 Cow killer ants, also known as red velvet ants, are actually a wasp.
 And they are beautiful - like crazy beautiful.
 About an inch long, the female wasps don’t have wings and crawl around on the ground.
 The males are similar in appearance, but have a set of black wings.
 After mating, the females of some species lay their eggs in the nests of other bees and wasps, so that the hatching cow killer ants have a food source - the larvae of the bees or other wasps.